About Workshop

 One day of the workshop week will be held jointly with the UK Applied Algebra and Geometry Network to encourage collaboration and exchange of ideas.

-We acknowledge the support of Edinburgh Mathematical Society and Glasgow Mathematical Journal Trust and the Heilbronn Institute for Mathematical Research.
+We acknowledge the support of Edinburgh Mathematical Society, Glasgow Mathematical Journal Trust, Heilbronn Institute for Mathematical Research and the Royal Society.

 Participation